Massage Therapy Myths vs Facts: Uncover the Truth About RMT

 It's important to approach this claim with a nuanced understanding, acknowledging the complexity of the immune system.

-Bonus Massage Therapy Myths Busted
+Bonus: Massage Therapy Myths Busted

 • Next-Day Soreness: It's a misconception that feeling sore the day after a massage indicates its effectiveness.
 Soreness varies based on several factors and doesn't necessarily correlate with the quality of the massage.